-On-line: Via the Web (https).
-The certificate applicant submits an application via a secure on-line link according to a procedure provided by Cybertrust.
+Online: via the Web using an SSL secured connection.
+The certificate applicant submits an application via a secure online series of web pages according to a procedure provided by Cybertrust.
 Additional documentation in support of the application may be required so that Cybertrust verifies the identity of the applicant.
 The applicant submits to Cybertrust such additional documentation.
 Upon verification of identity, Cybertrust issues the certificate and sends a notice to the applicant.
 The applicant downloads and installs the certificate to the applicant's device.
 The applicant must notify Cybertrust of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of changes to the information to be included in the certificate.